What is a ‘Bank Guarantee’ (BG)?

 The system for providing bank guarantees work like this:

-- Applicant and the creditor ascertain that there is a need for a bank guarantee.
+- The applicant and the creditor ascertain that there is a need for a bank guarantee.

 - Applicant reaches out to a financial institution to issue a bank guarantee to the creditor.